Individual Personal Property

 Deadline for taxpayers to report oil and gas properties

 Deadline for counties to notify taxpayers of value

-Deadline for taxpayers to appeal notice of value
+Deadline for taxpayers to appeal valuation notice

 Note: to avoid incurring state mandated penalties, renditions must be filed by the deadline date.
 Counties have no authority to abate, waive, or refund the penalty mandated by K.S.A.
 79-1422.
 Only the Board of Tax Appeals has the authority to abate, waive, or refund the penalty.